sass/node-sass/README.md

 `success` is a `Function` to be called upon successful rendering of the scss to css.
 This option is required but only for the render function.
 If provided to renderSync it will be ignored.

 #### error
-`error` is a `Function` to be called upon occurance of an error when rendering the scss to css.
+`error` is a `Function` to be called upon occurrence of an error when rendering the scss to css.
 This option is optional, and only applies to the render function.
 If provided to renderSync it will be ignored.

+#### importer (starting from v2)
+`importer` is a `Function` to be called when libsass parser encounters the import directive.
+If present, libsass will call node-sass and let the user change file, data or both during the compilation.
+This option is optional, and applies to both render and renderSync functions.
+Also, it can either return object of form `{file:'..', contents: '..'}` or send it back via `done({})`.
+Note in renderSync or render, there is no restriction imposed on using `done()` callback or `return` statement (dispite of the asnchrony difference).

 #### includePaths
 `includePaths` is an `Array` of path `String`s to look for any `@import`ed files.
 It is recommended that you use this option if you are using the `data` option and have **any** `@import` directives, as otherwise [libsass] may not find your depended-on files.